Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--product-and-strategy.md

 sleeper technology
 stalking horse = figure used to test a concept or mount a challenge on behalf of a third party.
 If the idea proves viable or popular, the third party can then declare its interest and advance the concept with little risk of failure.
-If the concept fails, the third party will not be tainted by association with the failed concept and can either drop the idea completely or bide its time and wait until a better moment to launch an attack https://en.wikipedia.org/wiki/Stalking_horse startups should avoid being held hostage by the preferences of their early user base if it deviates from the broader market, ex. social feed or reels strategy -- "bowling pin" = starts with a niche segment easily attainable then move to next niche or broader market strategy -- 01 "where we play" strategy -- 02 "how we win" strategy -- evergreen vs cyclic support loops = ex. help desk + social media + phone etc. system of work = A connected portfolio of products with clear and discrete value propositions; built on a common platform and data model; can help implement an opinionated set of practices for effective teamwork across all kinds of teams target
+If the concept fails, the third party will not be tainted by association with the failed concept and can either drop the idea completely or bide its time and wait until a better moment to launch an attack https://en.wikipedia.org/wiki/Stalking_horse startups should avoid being held hostage by the preferences of their early user base if it deviates from the broader market, ex. social feed or reels
+Stock Keeping Unit (SKU) = a clearly identified product https://en.wikipedia.org/wiki/Stock_keeping_unit strategy -- 01 "where we play" strategy -- 02 "how we win" strategy -- bowling pin = starts with a niche segment easily attainable then move to next niche or broader market strategy -- evergreen vs cyclic strategy -- red ocean vs blue ocean https://www.blueoceanstrategy.com/tools/red-ocean-vs-blue-ocean-strategy/ support loops = ex. help desk + social media + phone etc. system of work = A connected portfolio of products with clear and discrete value propositions; built on a common platform and data model; can help implement an opinionated set of practices for effective teamwork across all kinds of teams target